 OkHttp

-library provides OkHttp support for Sentry via the OkHttp Interceptor.
-The source can be found on GitHub.
+The sentry-okhttp library provides OkHttp support for Sentry via the OkHttp Interceptor.

 On this page, we get you up and running with Sentry's OkHttp Integration, so that it will automatically add a breadcrumb and start a span out of the active span bound to the scope for each HTTP Request.